AWW0886/sign-up-form/README.md

 Still haven't quite figured out the image/right container crossover.
 I decided just to work on the media section, and for the most part, I completed what I wanted to do with that.

 Still a few things to figure out: The image credit to be more responsive and adjust when the right container will cross over, as well as maybe some more responsiveness with the right text margins.

+August UPDATE #3:
+Added another screen width...
+Still cant quite get the image to do what I want it to...
+Same goes for the credit and making it more responsive...